 Welcome CPATHi18n Partners!

-This summer, we will be holding our fourth workshop at Peking University in Beijing, China.
-Workshop 4 will focus on Global Distributed Software Development, Cross-Cultural Communication and International Computer Ethics.
+Summer 2010, we held the first Pacific Rim Summer Workshop at Peking University in Beijing, China.
+The Summer Workshop focused on Global Distributed Software Development, Cross-Cultural Communication and International Computer Ethics.

 May 16-18, 2008 Portland, Oregon